 Articulation Count: 25 points (16 areas of articulation)

 Articulation Details: ball-socket head (1), ball-jointed left shoulder (2), ball-jointed right shoulder (2), swivel left shoulder armor (1), swivel right shoulder armor (1), ball-jointed left elbow (2), ball-jointed right elbow (2), swivel left wrist (1), swivel right wrist (1), ball-jointed torso (2), swivel left hip (1), swivel right hip (1), ball-jointed left knee (2), ball-jointed right knee (2), ball-jointed left ankle (2), ball-jointed right ankle (2)

 Accessory Count: None

-Accessory Details: None (C-3PO comes with a glowing photoreceptors action feature.)
+Accessory Details: None (C-3PO comes with a light port installed in his head for the glowing photoreceptors action feature.)

 Date Stamp: 2008

 Market Value: Click here to check the latest prices based on listings.

 -Click HERE to return to the home page-